patrickmelix/PLAMS/doc/source/examples/ams_crs.rst

 **Example usage**: AMS2023+ required (:download:`ams_crs.py <../../../examples/ams_crs.py>`)

 This script is built on the PLAMS.
-For more detailed useage of COSMO-RS with PLAMS, refer to the documentation: `Python scripting for COSMO-RS with PLAMS <../../COSMO-RS/PLAMS_COSMO-RS_scripting.html#python-scripting-for-cosmo-rs-with-plams>`__.
+For more detailed useage of COSMO-RS with PLAMS, refer to the `documentation <../../COSMO-RS/PLAMS_COSMO-RS_scripting.html#python-scripting-for-cosmo-rs-with-plams>`__.

 .. raw:: html